mohamedyd/awesome_resources/README.md

 * [Applied ML](https://github.com/eugeneyan/applied-ml#data-quality): A curated papers, articles, and blogs on data science & ML in production

+* [What is a Feature Store? by Feast](https://feast.dev/blog/what-is-a-feature-store/): An article introducing feature stores and their role in MLOps pipelines.

+* [The Base Camp for your Ascent in ML](https://databasecamp.de/en/homepage): In this blog, you will find all the topics to help you master the expedition into the world of Artificial Intelligence.

+* [Deep Learning Blogs: 10 Weeks MLOps course](https://www.ravirajag.dev/blog): The goal of the series is to understand the basics of MLOps (model building, monitoring, configurations, testing, packaging, deployment, cicd).

 ## MLOps Courses

+* [Full Stack Deep Learning](https://fall2019.fullstackdeeplearning.com/): This course helps you bridge the gap from training machine learning models to deploying AI systems in the real world.
+An updated version of the course can be found (here)[https://fullstackdeeplearning.com/course/2022/].

 * [End to End ML Lifecycle walkthrough by Srivatsan Srinivasan](https://www.youtube.com/watch?v=gc1DGuzJPDA&list=PL3N9eeOlCrP6Y73-dOA5Meso7Dv7qYiUU): The course covers ML lifecycle End-to-EndML, starting from problem identification till model deployment and model monitoring.
 It provides high level overview of different phases within ML lifecycle while Srivatsan has other video in this channel detailing out individual component.